 The CAPA process from the side of regulatory compliance of both U.S. FDA requirements (21 CFR 820.100) and EU regulatory requirements (ISO 13485, 8.5.2) is one of the most important elements of a Quality Management System (QMS).

 It is essential to develop a system the right way to assure QMS effectiveness and minimize irregular findings on regulatory audits.

 Consider the 10 tips to help implement an effective CAPA process:

 1. Use IMDRF guidelines and FDA resources for regulatory compliance

-Use recommended guidelines from industry experts such as those in the International Medical Device Regulators Forum (IMDRF and formerly known as GHTF) to implement an effective CAPA system which will help reach compliance to both U.S. FDA and EU medical devices regulations.
+Use recommended guidelines from industry experts such as those in the International Medical Device Regulators Forum (IMDRF and formerly known as GHTF) to implement an effective CAPA system that will help reach compliance to both U.S. FDA and EU medical devices regulations.

-These guidelines provide a framework to better understand a CAPA system and give examples of implementation.
+These guidelines provide a framework to understand a CAPA system better and give examples of implementation.
 By following an approved guideline, a better CAPA system can be developed.

 2. Centralize CAPA system for better control

 Make a universal system to trace all issues from different sources in one list.
 One might also develop a custom-made CAPA software application and clearly distinguish the source from which each particular CAPA is initiated.

 These methods will allow easy monitoring and traceability of each CAPA status.